Siemer Family Foundation

 For those unfamiliar with The Columbus Foundation’s application process, you are encouraged to attend one of the Grant Opportunity Open House events that are held throughout the year.
 These events provide an opportunity for nonprofit organizations to meet the staff managing grant processes for Supporting Foundations and The Columbus Foundation.
 View Deadlines for specific dates.

 - City Year, Columbus: $15,000 to support the Whole School Whole Child program in seven Columbus schools.

 - Gladden Community House: $10,000 to support the preschool program serving Franklinton and the near west side communities.

 - Urban Concern: $15,000 to support an afterschool program serving students in the south Linden neighborhood.

-All grantees must complete a Final Report.
-Final reports are generally due 30 days following the project grant period.
-Please refer to your grant agreement for the exact deadline date.
-Please note that if a grantee applies for a new grant from the Siemer Family Foundation before an existing grant’s final report deadline, staff will contact the grantee regarding submission of a progress report or early submission of their final report.
+All grantees must submit an online Final Report.
+Final reports are generally due 30 days following the project grant period; the report deadline is noted in the grant agreement.
+If a grantee applies for a new grant from the Siemer Family Foundation before a previous grant’s final report deadline, they will be expected either to submit an interim report if the previous grant has not been expended in full, or to submit their final report early.

 If you have questions about how your organization’s program might fit with the grantmaking interests of the Siemer Family Foundation, contact a Supporting Foundations team member.
 Be sure to include a brief summary of the program.